 I have a cat, I hate doing it myself.
 I’d probably buy it if it was reasonably priced.
 In order to start with this, just go over to craigslist.org and go into the section that says gigs and you can see it all there.

-Number eight is dog walking or really pet sitting in general.
-So if you love animals, you guys, this is a perfect opportunity.
+Love animals?
+How about dog walking or really pet sitting in general?
 You get to spend a ton of time with little furry animals and who wouldn’t want that if they loved animals, right?
 You could really become a cat or dog sitter, or even just a dog walker if you’re not all that interested in taking them overnight.

 But we actually use this, myself and my wife, every single time we leave for a vacation, which we used to do a lot more.
 I haven’t done a lot lately for obvious reasons.
 But when we do that, we actually have someone watching our dog and somebody that stops by and checks on our cat.